Pramod Muthalik

-Pramod Muthalik (born 1963) is the chief of the Rashtriya Hindu Sena, the parent organisation of the Sri Ram Sena.
+Pramod Muthalik (born 1963) is the chief of the Rashtriya Hindu Sena, the parent organisation of the Sri Ram Sena, a right-wing Hindutva militant organisation.

 A Bajrang Dal member in his early life, he formed the Karnataka unit of the Shiv Sena after being expelled from Bajrang Dal.
 He quit Shiv Sena over the Belgaum border dispute, and then formed Sri Ram Sena.
 He gained media attention when around 40 activists of the Ram Sena barged into a Mangalore pub and attacked young men and women, insisting that these people were violating the traditional Indian values.
 The Bharatiya Janata Party (BJP) state government banned him from entering Mangalore, following which he campaigned against the party in the 2009 Lok Sabha elections.
 In March 2014, he joined the Karnataka unit of BJP, but was forced to quit within hours due to widespread criticism and protests from other members.
 He contested the 2014 Lok Sabha elections as an Independent Candidate from Bangalore South and Dharwad constituencies in Karnataka, but lost both.

-Hindutva activism
+Hindutva

-Pramod Muthalik was born in 1963 to a Brahmin family in Hukkeri in the Belgaum district of Karnataka.
+Muthalik was born in 1963 to a Brahmin family in Hukkeri in the Belgaum district of Karnataka.
 He joined the RSS in 1975.
 In 2004, he became the convenor for South India for the Bajrang Dal.

 The cases are relating to making inflammatory speeches, inciting hatred between religious groups, conducting training with intent to carry out violence.
 Pramod Multhalik has over 45 cases pending against him, and is wanted by the police in 11 districts of Karnataka.
 Most of these cases are still under investigation and relate to subversive activities, defiling religious books, unlawful assembly, violating prohibitory orders, and evading judicial warrants.
 Most were filed between the years 2000 and 2008.
 On 19 February 2000, Muthalik spoke at Malebennur in Harihar taluk of Davanagere district.
 He remarked at minority communities and questioned their loyalty to the nation.
 The Harihar police filed a case under Section 153A of the Indian Penal Code.
 Two years later, the district magistrate banned his entry into Malebennur and surrounding areas.
 On 10 January 2002, he was banned from entering the Bailhongal taluk in relation to communal incidents in Kittur.
 The ban also included fellow Bajrang Dal leaders Vilas Pawar and Manoj Hanagal.

 Muthalik is an admirer of Nathuram Godse, who assassinated Mahatma Gandhi and regularly attends an annual function in Pune to mark the death anniversary of Godse.

 In 2022, he called for the economic boycott of Muslims following the 2022 Karnataka hijab row.